rvrnjn594/high-level-design/04-non-functional system characteristics/05-fault-tolerance.md

 > We can also asynchronously update data in replicas when we can tolerate eventual consistency, resulting in stale reads until all replicas converge.
 > Thus, there is a trade-off between both consistency approached.
 >
-> We compromise either on availability or on consistency under filures - a reality that outlined in the CAP theorem.
+> We compromise either on availability or on consistency under failures - a reality that outlined in the CAP theorem.
 >
 > ![replication-based fault tolerance](./images/5-replication-based-fault-tolerance.png)